 Money expert Clark Howard loves saving money at Costco, and you can save plenty by buying your groceries in bulk.
 So if you’re a Costco member, using this store-branded credit card is likely the way to go.
 Costco gives an unlimited 2% back on every purchase you make with the card, both in-store and online.

-Purchases made with the Costco Anywhere Visa Card by Citi also can qualify for special Costco rewards, and the credit card itself serves as your membership ID card.
-You’ll also get 4% back on gas purchases and 3% on restaurant and travel purchases.
+Purchases made with the card_name also can qualify for special Costco rewards, and the credit card itself serves as your membership ID card.
+You’ll also get 4% back on gas and EV charging purchases for the first $7,000 annually (1% afterward) and 3% on restaurant and travel purchases.

 Sam’s Club® Mastercard®

-Other Cards to Consider: You may find you’re better off using an everyday 2% cash back card, such as the Citi Double Cash,.
-Keep in mind that Costco accepts only Visa credit cards in the store, so your options may be limited there (The Citi Double Cash is a Mastercard).
+Other Cards To Consider: You may find you’re better off using an everyday 2% cash back card, such as the Citi Double Cash® Card.
+Keep in mind that Costco accepts only Visa credit cards in the store, so your options may be limited there (The card_name is a Mastercard).
 We’ll take a closer look at 2% cash back card options later in this article.

 Best Credit Cards for Online Grocery Shopping

-If you like doing your grocery shopping from the comfort of your couch, it makes sense to consider adding the Amazon Prime Rewards Visa Signature Card to your wallet.
-This card gets you 5% off on purchases made through the Amazon Prime Grocery Pantry service (and other Prime purchases), as well as purchases made through Amazon-owned Whole Foods.
+If you like doing your grocery shopping from the comfort of your couch, it makes sense to consider adding the Prime Visa to your wallet.
+This card gets you unlimited 5% back on purchases made through Amazon Fresh (and other Prime purchases) as well as purchases made through Amazon-owned Whole Foods with an eligible Prime membership.

-Other Cards to Consider: If you’re using an online delivery service like Instacart, the Blue Cash Preferred from American Express mentioned earlier in this article (the one that gives 6% back at U.S. supermarkets) could be the ideal choice.
+Other Cards To Consider: If you’re using an online delivery service like Instacart, the card_name mentioned earlier in this article (the one that gives 6% back at U.S. supermarkets) could be the ideal choice.

-Also keep in mind that the Capital One Walmart Rewards Card (referenced earlier in this article) awards 5% back for grocery pickup and delivery orders placed online.
+Also, keep in mind that the Capital One Walmart Rewards Card (also referenced earlier in this article) awards 5% back for grocery pickup and delivery orders placed online.

 Best Cash Back Credit Cards for Grocery Shopping